+Honey glazed pineapple rings on the grill are a snap to make and will compliment almost any meal.
 Cooking on the grill is a favorite pastime for many of us.
 And, the grill can do so much more than just meat.
-Grilling pineapple is a treat that is loved by my family each year.
+While our steak (or even burgers) are cooking, grilling pineapple is a treat that is loved by my family.
 And, what about that jar of honey sitting in the back of the pantry?
 Get it out!
-There are tons of honey recipes to try.
-This one for Honey Glazed Grilled Pineapple is a snap to make and will compliment almost any meal.

-When choosing your pineapple for grilling, find one that is ripe but firm.
-You don’t want a mushy one that is too soft as it tends to fall apart while cooking.
+Pineapple: When choosing your pineapple for grilling, find one that is ripe but firm.
+You don’t want a mushy one.
+They are too soft and tends to fall apart while cooking.

 If you have no choice but to buy a “greener” pineapple at the store, that’s okay.
 Just let it sit in the kitchen for a few days until it develops a sweet smell.